 Son had one drink at a restaurant.
 Did not even drink it all.
 He passed out while driving and hit two cars.
 No one was hurt but him.
 Both parties was paid good by the insurance company.
 He woke up handcuff to a hospital bed.
 He spent about 6 days in jail.
 Because he was driving a friends car.
 The...
 Read more »

 Have your son call my office at 866-822-7352.
 We have many different types of payment plans, depending on the underlying test that was performed.
 Since you mentioned that your son was in the hospital, I am guessing that this may be a blood draw DUI.
 If so, then those are very complex and require...Read more »

 You can sue for any reason, but the real question is "can you win?"
 I cannot see any theory of liability that would afford a litigant damages in this scenario.
 How could you prove that the "business" messed up.
-This is one of those situations where just because you can doesn't mean you should.
-Of...Read more »
+This is one of those situations where just because you can...Read more »

 Parents are divorced.
 Can a father voluntarily relinquish parental rights when both parties agree and would this end child support payments the mother no longer wants them.
 All in the state of GA child is 8 year old.

 You should seek the advice of a qualified Georgia Family Law attorney.
 Your question does not have enough information to answer completely.
 All decisions regarding this type of matter, child support, medical expenses, insurance coverage, etc are set the standard of the "best interested of the...Read more »

 Because the courts are run by judges with experience in dealing with people claiming they do not "own" a car and know that it is very unlikely that you do not have access to or are using a vehicle on a regular basis.
 I heard this 2 times a day from people that thought they were going to...Read more »